tenzin281/Final_Project/README.md

 # Final_Project
 Predicting Airplane Delays due to Weather
-This project aims to predict delays in domestic U.S. flights due to weather conditions.
-By building machine learning models, this tool assists in providing valuable insights to customers during flight bookings on the likelihood of delays.
+The priorities of the project play a major role in selecting one of the two approaches.
+The linear model works well for monitoring that is explainable or occurs in real time.
+Notwithstanding its greater resource requirements, XGBoost provides more powerful capabilities for in-depth, predictive analytics to find patterns and correlations in wy ater quality.

-Project Overview
+Forecasting Weather-Related Aircraft Delays
-This project includes:
+The goal of this research is to forecast weather-related delays on domestic flights in the United States.
+This technique helps to give clients useful information about the possibility of delays when booking flights by creating machine learning models.

-Data processing and exploratory data analysis (EDA) for delay prediction.
+Overview of the Project
-Building baseline and advanced machine learning models (logistic regression and XGBoost).
+This project consists of:

-Comparative performance analysis between the models.
+For delay prediction, data processing and exploratory data analysis (EDA) are used. constructing both basic and sophisticated machine learning models (XGBoost and logistic regression). examination of the models' relative performances.
-Dataset
+The dataset
-The dataset contains U.S. domestic flight details between 2014 and 2018, provided by the Bureau of Transportation Statistics.
+The Bureau of Transportation Statistics provides the dataset, which includes information on domestic flights in the United States from 2014 to 2018.

 Installation and Setup
 Prerequisites